Warning: Not safe for work.

 Of course, there is a bathroom that is completely private.

-Like most workaholics, Alistair Brighton-Smith spends a good many nights at the office.
+Like most workaholics, Patrick Brighton-Smith spends a good many nights at the office.
 But he also likes his comfort, so not only does he have a bedroom in the premises, but the room itself is furnished the height of luxury.
 That means a large four-poster bed, a walk-in closet, and an enormous marble bath and shower.

 Naturally, I don’t spend much time in his office bedroom, but sometimes he needs me to pick up some suits to be dry cleaned.
 I’d taken a peek at the bathroom once or twice and it’s gorgeous.
 And huge.